 Shareholder protection and key person cover for businesses

-Have you ever considered the impact on your business if a shareholder, director or a key member of your team left the company?
+Have you considered the impact on your business if a shareholder or a key member of your team left the company?
 This could be by mutual agreement, or more critically, if they were forced to leave due to ill health, or even died suddenly?
+Shareholder protection could assist here.

-In many cases, this could have a detrimental impact on a business and could lead to the loss of clients, depletion of profits or even the inability to offer a key product or service.
+In many cases, this could lead to the loss of clients, depletion of profits, or even the inability to offer a key product or service.

-Shareholder Agreements, Shareholder Protection and Key Person Cover are all ways in which businesses can help to protect themselves against such untimely events.
-These need to be carefully considered as some business agreements may be liable for inheritance tax and assistance should be sought to structure these in the most tax-efficient way possible, based on personal circumstances.
+Shareholder Agreements, Shareholder Protection, and Key Person Cover are all ways in which businesses can help to protect itself.
+These need to be carefully considered as some business agreements may be liable for inheritance tax, and assistance should be sought to structure these in the most tax-efficient way possible.

 Shareholders agreements

 In the event of a shareholder or director leaving, having an agreement in place can alleviate some of the uncertainties.
-If well prepared and executed correctly, this can help to protect shareholders’ investment in a company, establish a fair relationship between shareholders and govern how the company operates.
+If well prepared and executed correctly, this can help to protect shareholders’ investment in a company.
+It can also establish a fair relationship between shareholders and govern how the company operates.

-A shareholder agreement will be able to set out shareholders’ rights and obligations as well as outlining how the company is to be managed.
-It can also regulate the sale of company shares.
+A shareholder agreement will be able to set out shareholders’ rights and obligations.
+It will also be able to outline how the company is to be managed.
+Additionally, it can also regulate the sale of company shares.

-In the event of the death of a shareholder, this agreement can outline how the shareholder’s interest in the company will be dealt with (such as being sold to other shareholders, rather than transferred to a family member, who may not be familiar with the company).
+In the event of the death of a shareholder, this agreement can outline how the shareholder’s interest in the company will be dealt with.
+For example, being sold to other shareholders, rather than transferred to a family member, who may not be familiar with the company).

 Shareholder protection